Meet the first cohort taking part in FLIER, our cross-sector leadership programme:

 constructively challenge, discuss, and debate ideas.

-Jennifer Logue is a Clinical Reader and Honorary Consultant in Metabolic Medicine, focusing both her research and clinical practice on the treatment of obesity and related metabolic disease.
+Jennifer Logue is a Clinical Reader focusing both her research and clinical practice on the treatment of obesity and related metabolic disease.
 After completing her MD in the University's Department of Surgery, she was awarded a Chief Scientist Office/ NHS Education Scotland Clinician Scientist Intermediate Fellowship in 2011.
 Her clinical work includes diabetes, cardiovascular risk factor and obesity clinics alongside clinical biochemistry.